-For many PEG channels it can often be confusing to understand what their closed captioning obligations are.
-The FCC and the ADA have regulations for closed captioning, each with their own set of standards.
-This is the first of a three part series focusing on what the regulations for closed captioning are for PEG channels and the steps taken to avoid fines and provide accessible content for all viewers.
+It can often be confusing for many PEG channels to understand what their closed captioning requirements are.
+The FCC and the ADA have regulations for closed captioning, each with its own set of standards.
+This article is the first of a three-part series focusing on the regulations for closed captioning for PEG channels and the steps taken to avoid fines and provide accessible content for all viewers.

-PEG channels are local public, educational and government channels that typically air community driven content, public service meetings and local board meetings.
-These channels are developed by individuals and non-profit organizations to expand the value of television as a community resource.
+PEG channels are local public, educational and government channels that typically air community-driven content, public service meetings, and local board meetings.
+Individuals and non-profit organizations develop these channels to expand the value of television as a community resource.

-Wait a second, aren’t PEG channels exempt from providing closed captions?
+Wait a second, aren't PEG channels exempt from Closed Captioning Requirements?

 Not necessarily.
-Nearly every PEG operation can improve their content accessibility in some way.
-Every operation should be aware of the compliance regulations of the FCC, the Communications Act, the ADA compliance regulations and possibly the Rehabilitation Act if the PEG operation is receiving federal funding.
-We’ll focus on the FCC and Communications Act in this post.
+Nearly every PEG operation can improve its content accessibility in some way.
+Every organization should be aware of the compliance regulations of the FCC, the Communications Act, the ADA compliance regulations, and possibly the Rehabilitation Act if the PEG operation is receiving federal funding.
+We'll focus on the FCC and the Communications Act in this post.

 Ok, so what does the FCC say?